ptolle-me/Auto-Alias-Plugin/README.md

 3. It then adds those as aliases to your page - [[hypotheses]]
 4. Now your backlinks for [[hypothesis]] show all mentions of both 'hypothesis' and 'hypotheses' in your vault

-By using an AI model, it should be able to handle some of the more tricky words with irregular plurals (e.g. People) or words that don't need pluralising (e.g. CEO, Series).
+By using an AI model, it should be able to handle some of the more tricky words with irregular plurals (e.g. People) and words that don't need pluralising (e.g. CEO, Series).

 ## Roadmap